 LGBTQ+ in the Episcopal Diocese of Northern Indiana

-On December 1, 2016, The Right Reverend Dr. Douglas E. Sparks, VIII Bishop of the Episcopal Diocese of Northern Indiana, issued a pastoral letter, On Marriage and Blessings, authorizing same-gender marriage and blessings within our diocesan borders.
-This included a process of implementation that was put in place for faith communities to consider.
+In December 2026, the Episcopal Diocese of Northern Indiana will celebrate ten years of same-gender marriage and blessings being permitted within our diocesan borders (On Marriage and Blessings).
 Several faith communities have completed the process outlined in the pastoral letter and have formally adopted an inclusive marriage policy, others are currently engaged in this process, and some have not yet engaged in the discussion.
 (Below is a list of faith communities that have self-identified as being LGBTQ+ welcoming.)
+Additionally, we now have openly queer clergy and laity serving in our faith communities and in diocesan leadership positions.

 To our lesbian, gay, bisexual, and transgender brothers, sisters, and siblings: The Episcopal Diocese of Northern Indiana welcomes you!